Vigna subterranea: Biology

 Bambara is considered as a fast-growing crop.
 The growth cycle is between (min-max) 90–170 days and under optimal conditions the cycle is about 120–150 days to pod maturity.
 Flowers appear 40–60 days after planting.
-30 days after pollination the pod reaches maturity and during another 55 days the seeds fully develop.
-Every 30 days they are produced again.
+After pollination, the pod reaches maturity, and during another 55 days, the seeds fully develop, producing again every 30 days.

-Generative reproduction is for the Bambara groundnut autogamous (self-fertilization) and cleistogamous (self-pollinating).
+Generative reproduction is for the Bambara groundnut autogamous, (self-fertilization), and (self-pollinating).
 After self-fertilization, pale yellow flowers are borne on the freely growing branching stems; these stems then grow downwards into the soil, taking the developing seed within the pods, which makes breeding and development of new cultivars for the traits of interest difficult.
 The seeds will form pods encasing seeds just below the soil.
 The pods are round, wrinkled and each contains one or two seeds that are round, smooth and very hard when dried.The seeds may be cream colored, brown, red, mottled or black eyed and their size is about 8.5–15 mm × 6.5–10 mm × 5.5–9 mm.

 Several factors are essential for promoting cross-pollination in Bambara and these include a proper nursery habitat, short day lengths (<12h), an average temperature of 26 °C, which is necessary for optimum flowering and pod formation and a relative humidity of 90%.
 The strict photoperiod requirement of Bambara also limits its productivity in countries further away from the equator.
 In some accessions, long days (>12h) negatively affect pod-setting, resulting in crop failure.

 The genus Vigna, which includes about 80 species, is found throughout the tropics.
 There are considerable morphological differences between wild and domesticated types of Bambara groundnuts.
 Long runners are produced by wild Bambara groundnut, and the seeds are smaller (9–11 mm long) and more uniform in size.
 The pods are thin and do not wrinkle when drying.
 Domesticated versions are more compact, have fleshy pods that wrinkle as they dry, with longer, less slender, and more erect petioles, and larger seeds (11–15 mm long).
 Wild and domesticated types are sometimes distinguished as var. spontanea (Harms) Hepper (wild) and var. subterranea (cultivated).

+Origins and domestication

+The Bambara groundnut is thought to have originated in West Africa, particularly in areas now known as Nigeria, Cameroon, and the Central African Republic.
+It was domesticated by local communities and has been cultivated for centuries as an important source of nutrition and sustenance.
+Its cultural significance is notable among the Bambara people of Mali, from whom its common name is derived.